Go Back

 Instructions

-• First, prepare all the ingredients in the quantities required for the recipe.
-This makes cooking much more relaxed and ensures you don't forget anything.
-This is especially important for this recipe because all three components are prepared simultaneously, so everything needs to be ready.
+• First, prepare all the ingredients and cooking utensils.
+Cooking is way more relaxed this way, and you won’t forget anything 🙂 This is especially important for this recipe, because the three components are prepared at the same time, so everything needs to be ready to go.

-• In the meantime, bring a saucepan with salted water to a boil for the noodles.
+• Bring a pot of salted water to a boil for the noodles.

-• Cook the noodles in boiling water according to the package instructions.
+• Cook the noodles according to package instructions in the pot of boiling water.

-• Drain the noodles and divide them into two bowls.
-Pour the soup over them, add the tofu mixture to one side, and the bok choy to the other side.
-Decorate with chili oil, sesame seeds, and the green part of the scallion.
+• Drain the noodles and divide them between two bowls.
+Pour the soup over the noodles (stir well one more time before serving), then add the tofu mixture and the pak choi.
+Garnish with chili oil and sesame seeds, and serve with chopsticks and a spoon.

 Notes

 In the original version, I prepared the "meat" with textured soy protein.
 For that, you'll need 75 g of textured soy protein and 240 ml (1 cup) of vegetable broth.
-Simply mix them, let them sit for a few minutes, and then add them to the pan instead of the tofu along with finely chopped ginger, the white part of the spring onion, and tomato paste.
+Simply mix them, let them sit for a few minutes, and then add them to the pan instead of the tofu along with finely chopped ginger.
 You won't need a food processor for this variation.

 Keyword Japanese, soup